More and more people are experiencing adverse reactions to food but not everyone who experiences them will be diagnosed with an allergy.

 Gluten is a protein found in various foodstuffs including wheat, barley and rye.

 Those who cannot process gluten may be given a diagnosis of coeliac disease or non-coeliac gluten sensitivity.
+You can use a home gluten sensitivity test to find out whether the antibody IgA tTG is present in your blood, a positive result may indicate coeliac disease.

 It is important to note that coeliac disease is neither an intolerance nor an allergy but is in fact an autoimmune disease.